GoogleCloudPlatform/professional-services/tools/pubsub2inbox/README.md

   - [gcscopy.py](output/gcscopy.py): copies files between buckets.
   - [logger.py](output/logger.py): Logs message in Cloud Logging.
   - [pubsub.py](output/pubsub.py): Sends one or more Pub/Sub messages.
+  - [bigquery.py](output/bigquery.py): Sends output to a BigQuery table via a load job.

 Please note that the output processors have some IAM requirements to be able to pull information from GCP: